This is a guest post by Ayngelina of Bacon is Magic.

-Travel seems to condense the average span of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers’ honeymoon, settling down, growing apart, and awkward break-up.
+Travel seems to condense the average lifespan of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers’ honeymoon, settling down, growing apart, and awkward break-up.

 You can meet someone on a Monday, think the sun shines just for him or her all week, and by Sunday be happy they have to catch a flight out of the country.
 It’s best to accept that every season has an end, be casual friends on Facebook for a few weeks, and then never speak to each other again.

-Hostels are fantastic for meeting people, but are also the ultimate breeding ground for jealousy.
+Hostels are fantastic for meeting people, but they are also the ultimate breeding ground for jealousy.
 One day you meet a great guy and seem to hit it off, spending every moment of the day together.
 But then a new group of girls arrives, and one of them realizes how great your guy is and makes a move.

 It never ends well.
-You either resort to high-school tactics, hoping your “old” hostel friends you’ve only known a few days will shun her, ultimately making her move on to a new city and away from your man, or, better yet, there’s a drunken night out where you confront her or him.
+You either resort to high-school tactics — hoping your “old” hostel friends you’ve only known a few days will shun her, ultimately making her move on to a new city and away from your man — or better yet, there’s a drunken night out where you confront her or him.
 Either way, you look like a fool for becoming psychotically attached to some boy you’ve only known for three days.

 Then you move on because you’re so embarrassed and cannot bear to face any of these people ever again.

-The thrill of sun-drenched locales and unfamiliar faces can mask the reality that you have nothing in common with your new-found love.
+The thrill of sun-drenched locales and unfamiliar faces can mask the reality that you have nothing in common with your newfound love.

 Sure, you can have a magical full-moon moment on the beach, staying up until sunrise talking about your dreams, but eventually you realize that, in any other location, you would struggle to hold a conversation with the very same person.
-You know this guy will never open a hostel or the ultimate banana pancakes street stand.
+You know this guy will never open a hostel or the ultimate banana-pancakes street stand.
 It’s a nice dream, but instead of trying to make it work, move on and let it become a nice memory.

-Some are lucky and do find love on the road—and that’s what keeps us all hopeful.
+Some are lucky and do find love on the road — and that’s what keeps us all hopeful.
 In fact, a friend of mine met his wife in the airport, happy that the girl he’d been staring at walked over to his gate and was on his plane.
 Today, they have three children.

 I’m not ruling out finding love in any place.
 And I’ll never rule out that the sun-kissed cabana boy just could be “the one.”